mialkin/docs/unix/tmux.md

-tmux new-session -t testing -d | Start new session if `no server running on /private/tmp/tmux-501/default` message tmux attach                    | Attach to a single existing session or to the last created session tmux attach -t test            | Attach to a session named `test`
+tmux new-session -t testing -d | Start new session if `no server running on /private/tmp/tmux-501/default` message tmux attach                    | Attach to a single existing session or to the last created session tmux attach -t test            | Attach to a session named `test` tmux -V                        | Show version of the program

 ## Hotkeys